Power outages are among the most common emergencies you’ll face and a consequence of almost all major disasters.

 Power is measured in watts (W).
 The more watts, the more power the panels can generate.
 It’s worth noting that the power rating for chargers is based on the maximum power of the solar panels, not the power you get out via the USB.
 Even if you have perfect charging conditions, there will be some losses in the system – this is true for any charger.

 High-powered portable solar chargers use a folding design to maximize their surface area while keeping the charger to a reasonable size.

 We’re not looking at the small power banks with an integrated solar panel in this article, but some larger solar chargers do come with a compatible battery pack.
 We’d always recommend you carry a power bank as well as a solar charger, but as they’re relatively cheap to buy, it’s not a deal-breaker if your solar charger doesn’t come with one included.

-With so many different devices and charging standards it can be difficult to keep track of the many required cables.
+With so many different devices and charging standards, it can be challenging to keep track of the many required cables.

 Most panels come with the more common cables but always check before buying and test at home before packing into your emergency kit.

 The faster you can charge devices, the better, particularly if you can’t leave your solar panels in the sun all day.
 Typically, high-power chargers will charge items faster than chargers with a lower wattage.
 Some chargers may incorporate fast-charging technology, such as a USB-C port.